KRVTZ-NET IDS alerts for 2026-02-21

 Mitigation Recommendations

-1. Implement strict network segmentation to isolate Fortigate VPN appliances from general network traffic and limit exposure to the internet.
-2. Monitor VPN access logs and IDS/IPS alerts for repeated or anomalous requests to /remote/logincheck and other sensitive endpoints.
-3. Apply virtual patching or access control lists (ACLs) to block suspicious IP addresses and known malicious traffic patterns targeting Fortigate VPNs.
-4. Employ multi-factor authentication (MFA) on VPN access to reduce risk from credential compromise.
-5. Regularly audit VPN configurations and disable unused services or endpoints to minimize attack surface.
-6. Use threat intelligence feeds to update firewall and IDS signatures to detect exploitation attempts related to CVE-2023-27997.
-7. Engage with Fortinet support and security advisories to track patch availability and apply updates promptly once released.
-8. Conduct penetration testing and vulnerability assessments focused on VPN infrastructure to identify and remediate weaknesses.
-9. Educate security operations teams on recognizing reconnaissance and exploitation indicators specific to Fortigate VPNs.
+1. Implement strict network segmentation to isolate Fortigate VPN appliances from general network traffic and minimize their exposure to the internet.
+2. Continuously monitor VPN access logs and IDS/IPS alerts for repeated or anomalous GET requests to /remote/logincheck and attempts to access hidden environment files.
+3. Deploy virtual patching solutions such as Web Application Firewalls (WAFs) or access control lists (ACLs) to block suspicious IP addresses and known malicious traffic patterns targeting Fortigate VPN endpoints.
+4. Enforce multi-factor authentication (MFA) on all VPN access to mitigate risks from credential compromise.
+5. Regularly audit VPN configurations to disable unused services or endpoints, reducing the attack surface.
+6. Integrate threat intelligence feeds to update firewall and IDS signatures for detection of CVE-2023-27997 exploitation attempts.
+7. Maintain close communication with Fortinet support and monitor security advisories to apply patches promptly once available.
+8. Conduct targeted penetration testing and vulnerability assessments focused on VPN infrastructure to identify and remediate weaknesses.
+9. Train security operations teams to recognize reconnaissance and exploitation indicators specific to Fortigate VPNs.
 10. Consider deploying honeypots or deception technologies to detect and analyze attacker behavior targeting VPN endpoints.

 Affected Countries